-Dakar is the dominant city in the country, holding about 25% of the 16m population and containing almost 80% of services and corporate headquarters.
-A further 35% of the population lives in the so-called peanut belt, in the centre of the country.
-The majority of farmers are engaged in producing for subsistence needs and the primary food crops are millet, rice, corn and sorghum.
+The capital, Dakar, holds about 25% of the population and almost 80% of services and corporate headquarters.
+A further 35% of the population lives in the so-called peanut belt in the centre of the country.
+The majority of farmers are subsistence farmers and the primary food crops are millet, rice, corn and sorghum.
 Senegal’s key export industries include phosphate mining, fertiliser production and commercial fishing.